ddugan23/ddugan23.github.io/_projects/projects-1.md

 ```

 ### Converting to JPEG
-After successfully reading the .HEIC file, the next step was converting it to the JPEG format using `libjpeg`, a widely used library for JPEG operations.
+After successfully reading the HEIC file, the next step was converting it to the JPEG format using `libjpeg`, a widely used library for JPEG operations.

 ```c
 struct jpeg_compress_struct cinfo;